| 1990 |

 | 2019 |

-The WT1-BASP1 complex is required in vivo to maintain the differentiated state of taste receptor cells; conditional BASP1 knockout in mice de-represses WT1-dependent target genes from Wnt and Shh pathways normally active only in undifferentiated cells, leading to altered composition and function of adult taste cells. |
+In vivo, the WT1-BASP1 complex is required to maintain the differentiated state of adult taste receptor cells.
+In the absence of BASP1 (conditional knockout mouse), WT1-dependent target genes from the Wnt and Shh pathways that are normally repressed become de-repressed, and taste cell composition and function are altered.
+BASP1 and WT1 co-occupy target gene promoters in adult taste cells. |

 Life science alliance |